 TikTok LIVE can be accessed through the “create” icon for users with over 1000 followers.
 For influencers, they need to be over the age of 16 to use the feature.
 Similar to other live-streaming platforms, users are able to add up to 20 moderators, filter certain words, and receive virtual gifts from viewers who buy Coins.
 Popular creators on TikTok, whether from views or by receiving virtual gifts, earn Diamonds, which can be exchanged for real-life currency.

 TikTok LIVE has become a catalyst for many influencers to turn their hobby into a viable career, but it’s just not influencers who are using it.
-Walmart has been doubling down on their TikTok live streams, the first of which earned them a +25% increase in followers, and there’s no sign of this trend stopping now.
+Walmart has been doubling down on their TikTok live streams, the first of which, according to TikTok analytics, earned them a +25% increase in followers, and there’s no sign of this trend stopping now.
 Expect it to become a greater part of your marketing strategy in the future.

 These new social media features are just a glimpse at what these platforms have to offer.
 A best practice to make sure you’re always at the forefront of social media advancement, is to follow each company’s blog for new product announcements.

 For more insights into how social marketing is evolving, be sure to check out our Social Media Trends report, or subscribe to our newsletter by clicking on the link below!